 - Harvest sweet potatoes when the leaves begin to turn yellow and die back.
 This usually happens in late summer or early fall.
 To harvest, carefully dig up the roots with a shovel or trowel and brush off any excess dirt.
 Enjoy your homegrown sweet potatoes, roasted, mashed, or in a homemade pie.

-One of the best ways to propagate sweet potatoes plant is using the slips.
+Slips are one of the best ways to propagate sweet potato plants.
 Slips are small shoots that sprout from the base of an established sweet potato tuber.

 You can begin new slips from vine cuttings.
-To plant the slips, cut off a 4 inches long piece of an existing sweet potato and place it in shallow water or wet soil until it grows roots and sweet potato slips.
+To plant the slips, cut off a 4-inch-long piece of an existing sweet potato and place it in shallow water or wet soil until it grows roots and sweet potato slips.

 Once they are ready, transfer them to the ground and wait for your sweet potatoes to grow.
 There are also other methods of propagating sweet potatoes, like layering or division, but slips are the easiest way!